QubitProducts/kube-ci/README.md

 - If `/kube-ci run` command is issued by a member of an org that matches a configurable regexp.

+## Workflow Annotations.

+You can use annotations to control a few aspects of workflow execution.

+Cache volume:

+- *kube-ci.qutics.com/cacheScope*: "project" or "branch", whether the volume is create per github project, or per branch.
+Branch cache volumes are deleted when the branch is deleted.
+  All related volumes are deleted when a project is deleted or archived.
+- *kube-ci.qutics.com/cacheSize*: e.g. "20Gi", this can be used to set the size of the volume.
+- *kube-ci.qutics.com/cacheStorageClassName*: override the storage class name used for creating the volume
+- *kube-ci.qutics.com/cacheName*: This can be used to set a specific PVC claim name to be used as the cache, other cache settings will be ignored.

 ## Workflow Parameters.

 Some extra parameteres will be added to your workflow before it is run.